 In addition to its home ownership programs, the Agency has several programs to provide financing for residential rental housing for low and moderate income households.
-As of December 31, 2018, the Agency had \$4,114,000 in multifamily mortgage loans in the Trust Agreement.
+As of June 30, 2019, the Agency \$3,685,000 in multifamily mortgage loans in the Trust Agreement.
 These multifamily loans were not financed by Bonds issued under the Trust Agreement, but were deposited to the Trust Agreement following the final payment of the Agency's bonds that financed the purchase of such mortgage loans.
 The Agency also provides "conduit" financing of residential rental developments from time to time as described below under "Other Activities."

-The Agency also administers both the federal and state low-income housing tax credit programs and the rental production program.
+The Agency also administers the federal tax credit program along with other sources of state funds for qualifying rental production.
 These funds are available to developers, on a competitive basis, for the development of affordable rental housing in the State.
 The Agency's goals include supporting the best developments possible given the limited resources available.
 Therefore, the Agency selects developments serving low-income residents for the longest period of time, at appropriate locations, with strong market demand, with the healthiest financial structures, the best architectural design and the best quality of building materials and workmanship.
 The Agency has administered this program since its inception in 1987 and has helped create over 2,275 projects comprising over 87,016 rental units, allocating approximately \$503 million of tax credits.
-The state low-income housing tax credit program was replaced by the Workforce Housing Loan Program ("WHLP") in fiscal year 2015.
-The WHLP is a state program which provides loans up to \$1 million to fund construction or substantial rehabilitation of affordable rental developments, and it is administered in combination with the federal low-income housing tax credit program.
-It received a \$20 million appropriation in 2018.